-As we have seen, we have no evidence of the New Testament church ever celebrating the birth of Jesus.
+As we have seen, we have no evidence of the New Testament church celebrating the birth of Jesus.
 This is not totally surprising, in the sense that the New Testament church anticipated the return of Jesus most any day.
 Faced with the imminent return, the church never seemed to focus on annual celebrations.
 We do not even have an indication of the New Testament church celebrating Easter in the sense that we observe it today.

 By the 2nd Century, however, there were branches of Christianity that were focusing on when Jesus was born.
-Scholars believe some of this focus arose because of the Gnostic movement within Christianity (See Lessons 8 and 9 on Gnosticism).
+Many scholars believe some of this focus arose because of the Gnostic movement within Christianity (See Church History Lessons 8 and 9 on Gnosticism4).
 Because the Gnostics never saw the death of Christ as anything redemptive, they had a tendency to focus on other events within the life of Christ as the basis for their doctrine and teaching.
 For some, it seems the incarnation was an event worth celebrating, or at least recognizing.
 Therefore, some Gnostics tried to make a determination on which date Jesus was born.
-Clement of Alexandria (he lived from the mid 100's to about 215) wrote that the Gnostics, or at least one group of Gnostics, dated the birth of Christ to be May 20, 3 BC.4 This was one of a number of different dates bantered about as the possible date of Christ's birth.
-During this same time period, Origen (C. 185-254) (see Lessons
+Clement of Alexandria (he lived from the mid 100's to c.215) wrote that the Gnostics, or at least one group of Gnostics, dated the birth of Christ to be May 20, 3 BC.5 This was one of a number of different dates bantered about as the possible